puniverse/comsat-gradle-template/docs/SCREENCAST-SCRIPT.md

   - The Tomcat webapp context `src/main/webapp/META-INF/context.xml` will require two additions:

-    - First of all, Quasar instrumentation in the form of a dedicated Tomcat classloader:
+    - First of all, Quasar instrumentation in the form of a dedicated Tomcat classloader.

+    - Then, the Comsat fiber-enabled wrapping datasource for the application.

   - We'll need to update the `web.xml` descriptor too, in case we use descriptor-based setup, since we renamed quite few things and we need to use the Comsat Jersey implementation, which also requires async support to be enabled by the container:

   - Finally, since we changed servlet mappings for clarity, let's update the URLs used by integration tests in `WebAppIT` from `/thread`-something to `/fiber-`something.

+(Disable runaway fibers detection)

 - Let's now re-run out integration tests: